It’s not the sort of itch you can just scratch in public….

 1. You Have a Yeast Infection (Thrush)

-The feisty warning signs of an oncoming yeast infection can strike at any time, but the major symptoms are irritation, burning and discharge.
-A vaginal yeast infection is caused when there is an excessive build-up of microscopic fungi that takes place in a woman’s nether regions.
-Yeast can grow out of check when a person is stressed, has recently used antibiotics or has a weakened immune system.
+The feisty warning signs of an oncoming yeast infection can strike at any time, but the major symptoms are irritation, burning, discharge and an insanely itchy vag.
+A vaginal yeast infection is caused when there is an excessive build-up of microscopic fungi that takes place in you sausage wallet.
+Yeast can grow out of check when a woman is stressed, has recently used antibiotics or has a weakened immune system.

 The good thing is that thrush is easily treated – just zip down to your local pharmacy.
 There are loads of great options.
 Here are a few that can be purchased online (if you don’t want to head into the chemist!):